I’m sure you’ll agree that Artificial Intelligence, in particular Deep Learning, has made huge strides in the last 5 years or so.

 This book by Nikhil Buduma and contributions from Nicholas Locascio is designed to get you started with Deep Learning but is aimed at those that are familiar with Python and have a background in calculus.

-Despite this, Fundamentals of Deep Learning does cover the foundations of machine learning and neural networks and teaches you how to train feed-forward neural networks.
+Despite this, Fundamentals of Deep Learning (Amazon, #CommissionsEarned)does cover the foundations of machine learning and neural networks and teaches you how to train feed-forward neural networks.

 One of the highlights of this book in my opinion is that it makes heavy use of Tensorflow, which is Google’s API for building neural networks.
 In fact there’s a whole chapter dedicated to it, which is a massive plus point in my opinion.